AudiovisualMetadataPlatform/amp_bootstrap/ansible/README.md

 * 8GB RAM
 * 2 CPU
 * Disk:
-  * xGB for operating system and AMP software
+  * 20GB for operating system and AMP software
   * xGB for data files
-  * xGB for development (at least 150G for container dev)
+  * 30GB for development (at least 150G for container dev)

 ### Base operating system install